sensorium/Mozzi/README.md

 ### A note for users coming from Mozzi 1.x
 Mozzi 2.0 brings a lot of changes under the hood, and is not 100% source compatible with earlier versions of Mozzi.
 Most sketches should continue to compile, but with a lot of warnings.
 A few others will no longer work.
 See [Porting to Mozzi 2.0](https://sensorium.github.io/Mozzi/learn/porting/) for what to change.
-If desparate, there is still a "Mozzi_1" branch in the git repository, but this will not get any new development.
+If desparate, there is still a "Mozzi_1" branch in the git repository which contains the last stable version of Mozzi 1.x and packages for this version can be found on [Github](https://github.com/sensorium/Mozzi/releases/tag/1.1.2), but this will not get any new development.
+Users still on these versions are encouraged to migrate to Mozzi 2.

 ## Supported boards, output modes and default pins
 > Table is not necessarily complete.
 Abbreviations explained below the table.
 The default output mode is in bold for each row.
 If stereo is supported, in a mode, the cell PWM-1 has two numbers with the second pin number is given in parentheses (+X).